JetBrains/intellij-sdk-docs/tutorials/editor_basics/coordinates_system.md

 When a `Document` is opened, the `Editor` assigns an internal, zero-based coordinate system to lines and columns in the `Document`.
 The first line in a `Document` and the first character in each line are assigned the zero position.
 Every character in a `Document` is assigned an [_Offset_](#caret-offset), which is a zero-based count of the characters from the beginning of the file to that character.
-These coordinates are used to describe the line and column number for a caret position.
+These [LogicalPosition](#caret-logical-position) coordinates are used to describe the line and column number for a caret position.
-Note that the `Editor` coordinate system is different than the editor UI, which is one-based rather than zero-based.
+Note that the Logical Position coordinate system is different from the editor UI, which is one-based rather than zero-based.

-The diagram below shows the editor coordinate system applied to some example content.
+The diagram below shows the Logical Position coordinate system applied to some example content.
 The character "s" in the red box represents placing the cursor on that character.
-It has the caret coordinates of line 1, column 9, and Offset 28.
+It has the caret position of line 1, column 9, and Offset 28.
 More about caret [Offsets](#caret-offset) is discussed below.

 ![Editor Coordinates](img/editor_coords.png){:width="800px"}